Leave a Message

 Most buyers are not prepared for that yet.

-And that difference will show up in how deals are handled.
+That difference will show up in how deals are structured, negotiated, and closed.

 When the structure of the market changes, the people who benefit are the ones who understand it early and position themselves accordingly.